Lufkin, Texas: Geography

-According to the United States Census Bureau, in 2010, the city has a total area of 34.48 sqmi.
+According to the United States Census Bureau, in 2019, the city has a total area of 34.48 sqmi.

-Lufkin is at the crossroads of East Texas at the intersections of Highways US 59, future Interstate 69, which leads to Houston and the Rio Grande Valley to the south and Nacogdoches and Texarkana to the north, and US 69, which leads from the Golden Triangle of southeast Texas (Port Arthur and Beaumont) to points such as Jacksonville, Tyler, Dallas, and Oklahoma to the north.
+Lufkin is at the crossroads of East Texas at the intersections of Highways US 59, future Interstate 69, which leads to Houston and the Rio Grande Valley to the south and Nacogdoches and Texarkana to the north, and US 69, which leads from the Golden Triangle of southeast Texas (Orange, Port Arthur and Beaumont) to points such as Jacksonville, Tyler, Dallas, and Oklahoma to the north.

 Lufkin is 115 mi northeast of Houston.

 The elevation of Lufkin is 139 to 404 ft above mean sea level.

 National forests and grasslands

 The headquarters of all four United States National Forests and two United States National Grasslands in Texas are located in Lufkin.
 They are the Angelina, Davy Crockett, Sabine, and Sam Houston National Forests, and the Caddo and Lyndon B. Johnson National Grasslands.